jackdewinter/pymarkdown/readme.md

 involved significant amount of discussion to figure out what the right approach is.
-Through all those discussions, I rarely, if ever, felt like they treated me as less than equal, no matter how stupid my questions was.
+Through all those discussions, I rarely, if ever, felt like they treated me as less than equal, no matter how stupid my questions were.
 For their patience and their professionalism, thank you.